balub/pgroonga.github.io/tutorial/index.md

 #### `LIKE` operator {#like}

 PGroonga supports `LIKE` operator.
-You can perform fast full text search by PGroonga without changing existing SQL.
+You can perform a fast full text search by PGroonga without changing existing SQL.

 `column LIKE '%keyword%'` almost equals to `column &@ 'keyword'`: